The National Landing Guide provides you with the settlement information you will require no matter where you decide to live in Canada.

 If you do not have a mailing address in Canada yet, you can provide the mailing address of a friend or relative in Canada who can forward the card to you.
-It usually takes one to three months for your application for a Permanent Resident Card to be processed.
+It usually takes approximately two months for your application for a Permanent Resident Card to be processed.

-- In order to work legally in Canada, you must have a Social Insurance number (SIN).
+In order to work legally in Canada, you must have a Social Insurance Number (SIN).
 Immediately after arriving, ensure that you apply for your SIN card.
 You may be given a SIN card application form for yourself (and your family members) upon landing, but in case you do not, you can apply at your nearest Service Canada Centre.
-For information visit: http://www.servicecanada.gc.ca/en/sc/sin/
+For information, see this page.

-- It is important to have your foreign credentials assessed for Canadian equivalency.
+It is important to have your foreign credentials assessed for Canadian equivalency.
 It is best to do this before you apply for a job, so that you are prepared to provide the information to potential employers.
-Credentials can be assessed with the Canadian Centre for International Credentials http://www.cicic.ca/en/index.aspx
+Credentials can be assessed with the Canadian Centre for International Credentials: www.cicic.ca

-Canadian Money is made of cents and dollars.
-There are 100 cents in 1 Canadian dollar.
+Canadian money is made of cents and dollars.
+There are 100 cents in one Canadian dollar.

 Currency is found in coins of: